AmeyHengle/multilingual-needle-in-a-haystack/rebuttal.md

 > **I am also a little confused about the existence accuracy metric.
 The way you have constructed the context, isn't the information always present?
 Or do you omit it some percentage of the time?**
 1. **Existence accuracy** measures whether a model can correctly determine if the relevant information (the "needle") is present within the input context.
 This is different from **exact accuracy**, which evaluates whether the model retrieves and outputs the correct answer explicitly.
 Existence accuracy serves as a simpler, yet critical, task for evaluating a model's **ability to locate relevant information in a multilingual, long-context** setting.
 2. Existence accuracy is included in our experiments to ensure that LLMs are not relying on parametric knowledge to answer questions. **If LLM were answering based entirely on parametric knowledge, their existence accuracy would always achieve a perfect score of 1.0**, as it would not need to rely on the context to identify whether the needle is present.
 However, **Figure 7** shows that existence accuracy is far from perfect and is influenced by both the language and position of the needle, demonstrating that LLMs are indeed processing the input context dynamically.
 3. The reviewer is correct in noting that the needle is always included in the input context.
-We do not ommit it.
+We do not omit it.
 Ideally, this should mean that an LLM is always able to identify its presence.
 However, as discussed in **Section 4 (Line 400)**, our findings indicate that the ability of LLMs to recognize explicitly stated information is affected by both the language of the needle and its position within the context.
 This underscores the limitations of current LLMs in reliably handling multilingual and long-context inputs.
-5. We commit to define and describe existence accuracy in a more clear manner in our final manuscript.
+4. We commit to define and describe existence accuracy in a more clear manner in our final manuscript.